-I repost here a cool map on long haul flights: I grew up taking earlier ones over 50 yrs. ago; one of the carriers I used, Qantas just announced here jets that can fly Sydney to New York or London direct!
+I repost a cool map on long haul flights: I grew up taking earlier ones over 50 yrs. ago; one of the carriers I used, Qantas just announced here jets that can fly Sydney to New York or London direct!
 Next is a new map of the longest rivers from a website priding itself of its visualisations: I used previous techniques and cannot decide which works best; perhaps you the reader can help?

 Ten Longest Haul Flights

-From my Story Map portfolio here, my first 30DayMapChallenge here during COVID, and extra on "Day 15: Connections": Inspired by @pheebely tweeet "Ten Longest Haul Flights" here, I recast this on Spilhaus projection...
+From my Story Map portfolio here, my second 30DayMapChallenge here during COVID, and an extra on "Day 15b: Connections": Inspired by @pheebely tweet "Ten Longest Haul Flights" here, which I remapped in Spilhaus projection...
 Why?
-Because it's ocean-centric, and long-haul flights tend to go over oceans not only to follow "great circles" (shortest distance over a globe), but also for safety (less risk of ground damage in the unlikely case of an accident).
-In Esri ArcGIS with publicly available fight path data.
+Because it's ocean-centric!
+Long-haul flights tend to go over oceans, not only to follow "great circles" (shortest distance over a globe), but also for safety (less risk of ground damage in the unlikely case of an accident).
+In Esri ArcGIS Pro with publicly available fight path data.

 | click to enlarge, full size here |